GValiente/hike/README.md

 - Loss functions can return any type.
 - Calculated losses can be cached to speedup the optimization process.
 - Best improvement local search can be parallelized across all CPU threads.
+- Optimization process can be debugged through callbacks.
 - Low overhead, no heap usage (besides loss caching and parallel local search).
 - Without dependencies (besided [catch](https://github.com/catchorg/Catch2) for testing).
 - Doxygen documentation provided for API reference.